SamanRazzaghi/SamanRazzaghi/README.md

 - 👋 Hi, I’m @SamanRazzaghi
--  I’m an Electrical Engineer
+-  I’m an Electrical Engineer graduated from Hormozgan University
+-  I'm passionate about 💻 Programming, 💿 Electronic Design and 🎮 Game Development
-- you can reach me via this link : www.linkedin.com/in/saman-razzaghi
+- 📭 you can reach me via this link : www.linkedin.com/in/saman-razzaghi

 <!---